JayPuff/browser-file-storage/README.md

 browserFileStorage.save('settings.txt', 'This is the settings file!').then(((file) => {
     console.log('Saved file successfully!', file) }).catch((error) => {
-    console.log('Could not save the file!', file)
+    console.error('Could not save the file!', file)
 })
 ```